dhellmann/pymotw-3/source/argparse/index.rst

 In this example, the "count" argument is an integer and the "units" argument is saved as a string.
-If either is left off of the command line, or the value given cannot be converted to the right type, an error is reported.
+If either is left off of the command-line, or the value given cannot be converted to the right type, an error is reported.

 .. {{{cog